GOP House Intel Chair: Trump Team Was Legally Surveilled During Transition

 Nunes stipulated that none of this validates the president’s baseless claim that Barack Obama wiretapped his phones.
 But the congressman did strongly suggest that the incidental intelligence was improperly handled.

-Which is a bit ironic, given that many experts believe Nunes’s statement was, itself, an example of the improper handling of classified information.
+Which is a bit ironic, given that Nunes’s statement was, itself, seems to be an example of the improper handling of classified information.
 In fact, just two days ago, Republican congressman Trey Gowdy argued that anyone who reveals the details of classified, legally obtained surveillance information is guilty of “felonious leaking.”

+On Wednesday afternoon, the ranking Democrat on the House Intelligence Committee, Adam Schiff, lambasted Nunes.

+“This is not how you conduct an investigation,” Schiff told reporters at a press conference.
+“You don’t take information that the committee hasn’t seen and present it orally to the press — and to the White House — before the committee has a chance to vet whether it’s even significant.”

 Nunes then said he was headed to the White House to tell Trump which, if there is any legal interest in any of these intercepts (as there might be if they pertained to Mike Flynn’s communications with Turkey, for example), then Nunes just committed obstruction of justice.